-The PCNSW operates a theological colleges and we welcome the recommendation to retain exemptions for religious institutions in s 37(1) which would allow theological colleges and other training institutions to continue to teach and model Christian convictions and to apply require standards to staff and students.
+The Presbyterian Church operates three theological colleges which teach at tertiary level.
+It also has various institutions which provide training for Christian service for church members and others.
+We welcome the recommendation to retain exemptions for religious institutions in s 37(1) which would allow theological colleges and other training institutions to continue to teach and model Christian convictions and to apply require standards to staff and students.